Exikhan/data-analysis/.gitlab/service_desk_templates/new_note.md

 Hey there,

 There has been a new note on issue %{ISSUE_ID}.
 This means we are working on your requirement, and it is moving forward to the solution.
-Sometimes the note is a question directed to you, and some other it is only a comment that we left for our better understanding of the problem.
-However, we encourage you to read it.
+Sometimes the note is a question directed to you, and some others it is only a comment that we left for our better understanding of the problem.
+However, we encourage you to read it through.

 The note is:

-%{NOTE_TEXT}
+> **%{NOTE_TEXT}**

 In case this is a question to you, it's important that you answer it as fast as possible, so we can work forward on your issue.